The Munich Football Arena is in Germany's third largest city; top Munich tourist attractions include the Englischer Garten.

-Built by local rivals Bayern München and 1860 München, the Football Arena Munich was opened in 2005 although Bayern have since taken full ownership of the stadium.
+Built by local rivals Bayern München and 1860 München, the Munich Football Arena was opened in 2005 although Bayern have since taken full ownership of the stadium.

-With a capacity of 66,000 for international fixtures, the ground staged the 2006 FIFA World Cup opening match between Germany and Costa Rica before hosting three further group fixtures as well as a round of 16 tie and France’s semi-final win against Portugal.
+The ground staged the 2006 FIFA World Cup opening match between Germany and Costa Rica before hosting three further group fixtures as well as a round of 16 tie and France’s semi-final win against Portugal.

-The stadium has seen its fair share of drama since it first opened for business, not least the final of the 2012 UEFA Champions League when Chelsea defied home advantage to beat Bayern on penalties.
+The stadium has seen its fair share of drama durinsince it first opened for business, not least the final of the 2012 UEFA Champions League when Chelsea defied home advantage to beat Bayern on penalties.

 Chill in the English Garden